 The best way to remove a cosigner is to refinance your loan.
 When you refinance you are starting over with a new loan, so your new lender will pay off your old lender.
 If you have worked to improve your credit, you may be able to find a car loan with a good interest rate and repayment plan.
 Working with a company that specializes in refinancing can help you navigate these waters.

-Both cosigning and co-borrowing are very serious financial relationships, although they differ on what they actually are.
-Both relationships should be taken seriously and a lot of thought should be put into the decision beforehand.
+Both cosigning and co-borrowing are very serious financial relationships, although they differ on the details.
+Both relationships should be taken seriously and a lot of thought should be put into the decision to cosign to co-borrower before any paperwork is signed.

 Refinancing your loan is a great way to either add or remove a cosigner or co-borrower.
-If you are looking to make a change on your car loan, contact Auto Approve today.
+If you are looking to make a change on your car loan, get in touch with Auto Approve today.